Veterans & Servicemembers- Educational Benefits

 • Chapter 1606: Montgomery GI Bill - Selected Reserve

-Veterans who served a minimum of 90 days active duty after September 11, 2001 (or 30 continuous days and were discharged due to a service-connected disability), are eligible for education benefits under the Post-911 GI Bill and may be legible for additional benefits through the Yellow Ribbon Program.
-Additional information on the Post-9/11 GI Bill is available online.
+Veterans who served a minimum of 90 days active duty after September 11, 2001 (or 30 continuous days and were discharged due to a service-connected disability), are eligible for education benefits under the Post-911 GI Bill® and may be eligible for additional benefits through the Yellow Ribbon Program.

-Below is an example of how benefits may be applied for traditional undergraduate students.
-However, benefits may be applicable to students in all of our graduate and degree-completion programs.
+The following information reflects amounts for traditional undergraduate students, however, benefits may be applicable to students in all of our graduate and degree-completion programs.

-• Tuition and Fees: The VA will pay a maximum amount of $26,042.81.
-Students eligible for the maximum VA benefits may be eligible for the Yellow Ribbon Program, which could cover all additional costs over the annual maximum.
-Receipt of 100% VA educational benefits may result in an adjustment of institutional scholarships and grant aid so that those limited finds can assist additional students.
-For students who receive the Illinois Map Grant, that grant can only be used for tuition charges.
-Thus, the amount of the grant will be subtracted from tuition charges before the VA education benefits are applied.
+The VA will pay a maximum amount of $27,120.05.
+Students eligible for the maximum VA benefits under chapter 33 may qualify for the Yellow Ribbon Program, which could cover all additional costs over the annual maximum.
+Receipt of 100% VA educational benefits may result in an adjustment of institutional scholarships and grant aid.
+For students who receive the Illinois MAP Grant, a tuition only grant, the amount of the grant will be subtracted from tuition charges before the VA education benefits are applied.

 The amount of active-duty service determines the maximum percentage of benefit eligibility: